Quantum Dial for High-Harmonic Generation

 However, all of the aforementioned work focuses exclusively on HHG driven by extremely strong classical and/or quantum pulses.
 A strong driving field inevitably distorts the material.
 As the emitted HHG signal results from the combined effects of both the material and the driving field, the dominance of the driving field in the process makes it difficult to disentangle their individual contributions.
 Since HHG is typically used to probe material dynamics, the driving field should not introduce distortion itself.
 In this work, we propose to drive HHG using a weak driving field with an energy level three orders of magnitude lower than conventional strong-field HHG, further perturbed by an even weaker BSV.
 In the proposed configuration, the quantum light serves as an optical tuning mechanism of harmonic emission.

 To investigate the fundamental physics of the BSV perturbation on harmonic emission, we focus on two-dimensional materials.
 In bulk materials, macroscopic nonlinear propagation effects—such as interference between emissions from different positions—can significantly alter the harmonic signal \cite{wang2024tabletop}.
 These bulk effects may conceal the underlying microscopic mechanisms.
 In 2D materials, such complications are reduced, allowing the microscopic dynamics of high-harmonic generation to be more clearly isolated.
 In particular, we have chosen the transition metal dichalcogenides, which demonstrate remarkably strong optical nonlinearities that allow access to significant optical responses with moderate driving field strength \cite{le2018high,liu2017high,mak2010atomically}.
-The combination of an all-optical-controlled concept, i.e. using BSV as a tuning mechanism, together with 2D materials, provides the possibility to realize on-chip optical devices.
+The combination of an all-optical-controlled concept, i.e. using BSV as a tuning mechanism, together with 2D materials, provides the possibility of realizing compact integrated optical devices.
+For example, our analysis shows the potential of harmonic emission control by rotating the polarization of the laser against the BSV polarization.

-Our results suggest that, for excitations above the bandgap, classical fields mainly generate resonant emissions restricted to regions where the bandgap matches the emission energy, whereas quantum light induces both resonant and non-resonant emissions across the entire Brillouin zone.
-These active non-resonant responses are related to electrons associated with different energies, which will capture additional electronic dynamics that are not accessible via a purely classical field.
+Our results suggest that, for excitations above the bandgap, resonant emissions restricted to regions where the bandgap matches the emission energy are observed.
+On the other hand, quantum light induces ring-shaped responses around the $K$ and $K^\prime$ points for both below and above bandgap excitations.
+These BSV-induced responses correspond to electrons associated with different energies, which have the potential to reveal additional electronic dynamics that are not accessible via a purely classical field.
+In addition, the valley contrast of the harmonic current at the $K$ and $K^\prime$ is increased, which can be used for valleytronic studies.

 Moreover, because the method relies only on weak driving fields and perturbations, it can be integrated with high-repetition-rate lasers, potentially enabling lower-cost, table-top diagnostic tools.
-Furthermore, by varying the BSV energy or center frequency by a few times, ionization can be tuned over a few orders of magnitude.
+Furthermore, by varying the BSV pulse energy or center frequency a few times, ionization can be tuned over a few orders of magnitude.
 This promises new advancement for ultrafast control of electron dynamics and machining.
-In addition, the proposed technique paves the way for nonlinear spectroscopy of materials while avoiding issues such as laser-induced damage or heating.
+In addition, the proposed technique paves the way for nonlinear spectroscopy of materials while mitigating issues such as laser-induced damage or heating.